 Why do nutritionists look so unwell?
-The importance of ‘Deep Healing’ to achieve wellness
+The importance of ‘Deep Healing’ to achieve lasting health

-When you check your social media or open the latest wellness magazine you often find nutritionists who don’t ‘fit the picture’ of health, yet they preach about wellness?
+Open your social media or the latest wellness magazine and you often find nutritionists who don’t ‘fit the picture’ of health.
 Should we really be taking advice from people who don’t seem to ‘walk the walk’?

-In this article, I’m going to explore some reasons why we should and the lessons we can learn to help you find your path to health:
+In this article, I’m going to explore some reasons why we should and explore what we can learn from them to help you find your path to health:

 When I worked in the NHS, I was looking after a female patient who had been diagnosed with metastatic breast cancer and required the removal of her kidney, bladder, part of her liver and large bowel as well as a complete hysterectomy.

 She subsequently depended on two stoma bags, a urinary catheter, and as she was very overweight, was essentially bedbound.